Today we have selected Catalina Berton to take his Interview. She is the CEO Of Sud Creative.

 This crisis forced many businesses to turn to the digital sphere.
 We divided new clients into two categories: the first one was Clients with no digitalization, who were forced to turn to Social Media and e-commerce due to lockdown; the other category is Clients who were able to tackle the crisis and invested their resources in the digital arena.

-At the same time, before COVID-19, we were playing with little time, sort of a day at a time.
+At the same time, before COVID-19, we played with little time, sort of a day at a time.
 In 2020 we had to step up our game to become relevant.

 My background is in social communication and video production.
-I traveled the world working as a photographer for a few years, and that gave me a completely different perspective on how to face daily situations.
+I traveled the world working as a photographer for a few years, giving me a completely different perspective on how to face daily situations.
 I’m from Uruguay, but I never again believed my work had to be within my country’s boundaries when the world was getting smaller by the minute.

-I founded Sud Creative with the belief that marketing unites people with the solutions they need.
+I founded Sud Creative believing that marketing unites people with the solutions they need.
 After years of traveling and working for big corporations, I noticed how difficult it was for small businesses to stay relevant, to reach their audience, even when the solution they were offering was magnificent.
 I wanted to be part of the growth of those entrepreneurs.

 How does your company innovate?